kimia-cvengineer/Parking-Space-Detection/Modules/Space/README.md

 # Model Builder

 We support two model builders relying on MaskRCNN.
-To boost the performance and prevent from overfitting, we trained the model with pre-trained weights.
+To boost the model performance and prevent it from overfitting, we trained the model with pre-trained weights.

 * Mask R-CNN Resnet50_FPN